 Chances are you’re reading this because you searched ‘what to expect at a deposition’ or perhaps ‘how can I prepare for a deposition.’
-If you did, you might have lost some faith in your current attorney, because you should never feel scared about the process or unprepared for questioning at the deposition.
-You should also never be uncomfortable telling your attorney that you feel this way.
+If you did, you might have lost some faith in your current attorney because you should never feel scared about the process or unprepared for questioning at the deposition.
+You should also never be uncomfortable telling your attorney you feel this way.
 When preparing for your deposition, you should feel confident that your attorney has helped you become thoroughly prepared.

-For most clients, the prospect of giving a deposition is a frightening.
-It is important to remember that it is also the most important aspect in most cases.
-Without exception, it has enormous influence on the outcome of your case and the financial compensation you will likely receive.
+For most clients, the prospect of giving a deposition is frightening.
+It is important to remember that it is the most important aspect in most cases.
+Without exception, it enormously influences the outcome of your case and the financial compensation you will likely receive.

 Preparing for your deposition is critical.
-It shouldn’t be rushed and crammed in right before, but also should never be done too far in advance.
+It shouldn’t be rushed and crammed in before, but should never be done too far in advance.

 The week of the deposition is usually the best time to prepare.
 You should understand that depositions are not conversations; instead, it is a series of questions and answers that take place under oath and penalty of perjury.

 One mistake people make in depositions is offering too much information or discussing things they were not specifically asked about.
 This natural tendency for many people is often enhanced when they feel pressured or rushed.

 You should always listen to the attorney’s question and specifically answer only the question posed.
 The client should never answer a question they don’t understand, nor should they guess the true meaning of the question.